Why Can’t I Feel My Emotions? Emotional Disconnection, Adaptation and Therapy

 FAQ

-Why is it so hard to feel my emotions, even when I know something’s wrong?
+Why can’t I feel my emotions, even when I know something is wrong?

-Is this just emotional numbness or something deeper?
+Is emotional numbness linked to stress or burnout?

 Further Reading & References